 There is a variety of jobs that need to be completed in the real estate industry.
 If you focus on marketing yourself as an expert for real estate professionals, you will be much better off than people who market themselves to everyone.

-There are two main marketplaces to look at when choosing a freelancer, these are Upwork and Fiverr.
+There are two main marketplaces to look at when choosing a freelancer: Upwork and Fiverr.

 6. Property Management

-Rental property management would be an excellent way to make some extra money for a real estate professional.
+Rental property management would be an excellent way for a real estate professional to make extra money.
 You can use your expertise in the industry and local market to find quality tenants, haggle over leases, and take care of repairs and maintenance.
-This is a perfect opportunity for those who are already working as a real estate broker or realtor to earn some extra income.
+This is a perfect opportunity to earn extra income for those already working as a real estate broker or realtor.

-If you own investment properties, you could break into this business by managing your own properties.
+You could break into this business by managing your own properties if you own investment properties.

-One of our own favorite property managers in St Louis does this as a side business and is absolutely fantastic.
+One of our favorite property managers in St Louis does this as a side business and is fantastic.

 7. Flipping Houses

-Flipping houses is more hands-on than some other side hustles on this list, but it’s still a great option if you’re looking for something to do in your spare time.
+Flipping houses is more hands-on than some other side hustles on this list, but it’s still a great option if you want something to do in your spare time.
 If you already work as a real estate agent, you will likely have an advantage in finding good deals on properties.

 It’s possible to lose money when flipping houses, of course.
-Before beginning anything, it is important to do your research and understand the risks involved.
-If you feel okay with the possible dangers involved, flipping houses is a great way to make extra money.
+Before beginning anything, it is essential to do your research and understand the risks involved.
+If you feel okay with the possible dangers, flipping houses is a great way to make extra money.

 8. Investing

 You may want to look for opportunities to buy property for investment purposes to build equity and create residual income.
-If you’re not interested in pursuing real estate opportunities outside of your full-time job, you can still invest in property to build equity and create residual income.
-If that is what you are thinking, you could make more money by investing instead of working on other side hustles.
+If you’re not interested in pursuing real estate opportunities outside your full-time job, you can still invest in property to build equity and create residual income.
+If you think that, you could make more money by investing instead of working on other side hustles.

 There are several different ways to invest.
-One of the options you have, considering you have a lot of expertise in real estate, is to invest passively in it.
-There are many different platforms that allow people to make money through real estate crowdfunding.
+Considering you have a lot of expertise in real estate, one of your options is to invest passively in it.
+Many other platforms allow people to make money through real estate crowdfunding.
 This passive income source is easy to use and can be very profitable.
 Fundrise is a real estate investing platform where you can start with as little as $10.
 Historically, Fundrise returns have been excellent.

-An accredited investor is someone who is allowed to invest in certain types of can also investment platforms like CrowdStreet, Equity Multiple, and Cadre.
+An accredited investor can invest in certain types of can also investment platforms like CrowdStreet, Equity Multiple, and Cadre.

-You can also invest in stocks, exchange-traded funds (ETFs), and cryptocurrency through platforms like Public.com and Webull, aside from real estate investing.
+Aside from real estate investing, you can also invest in stocks, exchange-traded funds (ETFs), and cryptocurrency through platforms like Public.com and Webull.
 Dividend stocks and index funds are two of the most popular options for passive investors.

 9. Start a Blog or Niche Website

-It is not difficult to start a blog and it can be done cheaply.
-Despite the relatively low initial investment required to start a blog or niche website, the potential for earnings is effectively limitless.
-There are several ways to monetize your website, such as through display advertising, affiliate marketing, sponsorships, or other methods.
+It is not difficult to start a blog, and it can be done cheaply.
+Despite the relatively low initial investment required to create a blog or niche website, the potential for earnings is limitless.
+Several ways to monetize your website include display advertising, affiliate marketing, sponsorships, or other methods.

 You’ll have an advantage as a real estate professional blogger or site owner over others who don’t have the same experience or expertise.